Berlaymont building: Expansion

-The commission also wanted to occupy the whole of the Berlaymont, which it shared with the Council and Parliament.
-The public most associated the commission with the building and it was seen as a matter of pride that they occupy the entire building.
-Doing so would give them more room and if they occupied that with the Joyeuse Entrée building which it had before, they would have enough space and the Charlemagne building could be occupied entirely by the council.
+The European Commission also wanted to occupy the whole of the Berlaymont, which it shared with the Council of the European Union and European Parliament.
+The general public most associated the European Commission with the Berlaymont and it was seen as a matter of pride that the European Commission occupy the entire building.
+Doing so would give the European Commission more room, and if it occupied the Berlaymont with the Joyeuse Entrée building, which it had before, it would have enough space, and the Charlemagne building could be occupied entirely by the Council of the European Union.
 This would mean they could communicate well but not have to work in the same building.
-The Council eventually agreed but moved into a different building on the roundabout.
+The Council of the European Union eventually agreed but moved into a different building on the roundabout.

 Renovation

 Renovation of the building became the responsibility of the Belgian state when it bought the Berlaymont from OSSOM in 1985, but put off any work due to budgetary constraints.
-The Commission complained and Belgium offered to sell the building to them at a reduced rate (the rent was already half) but as the political question of a permanent seat had not been decided the commission was not in a position to buy.
+The European Commission complained, and Belgium offered to sell the building to it at a reduced rate (the rent was already half), but as the political question of a permanent seat had not been decided, the European Commission was not in a position to buy.
 Renovation suddenly became an important issue when flaked asbestos was found in the building in 1990.
-The civil servants' trade unions put on the pressure and the issue was used as a pretext for a full renovation as the facilities had become outdated and were not able to cope with the influx of new member states.
+The civil servants' trade unions put on the pressure and the issue was used as a pretext for a full renovation, as the facilities had become outdated and were not able to cope with the influx of new member states.

-Demolition was not an option as the foundations anchored the local road and metro networks, which would be put in danger if the Berlaymont were to be destroyed.
-However it was hard to establish a full renovation budget due to budgetary constraints of the Belgian government.
+Demolition was not an option as the foundations anchored the local road and metro networks, which would be put in danger if the Berlaymont were to be knocked down.
+However, it was hard to establish a full renovation budget due to budgetary constraints of the Belgian government.
 Hence, it was decided to bring in private sector financial institutions in the form of a management and renovation company: SA Berlaymont 2000 (in which the Belgian state remained a major shareholder).
 Berlaymont 2000 would pay €74.3 million to the Belgian state (also acting as a guarantor) and provide €160 million for the work, and in exchange it would gain a long lease on the building.
 Seeing it as a profitable investment, the following companies joined Berlaymont 2000: Citilease (affiliate of Citybank), CGER and BACOB.
-They began to provide finance and the commission's rent went up considerably to cover costs.
+They began to provide finance and the European Commission's rent went up considerably to cover costs.
 The project was scheduled to start in 1994 and to take five years.